 Timeline of Progress

-Arch Cape Forest Project is awarded $2.5M through the Federal Forest Legacy Program in partnership with Oregon Dept. of Forestry.
+Arch Cape Forest project is Awarded $2.5M through the Federal Forest Legacy Program in partnership with Oregon Department of Forestry.

 The Arch Cape Forest Outreach Committee is formed with consultation and support provided by North Coast Land Conservancy.
 North Coast Land Conservancy begins serving as the Water District's fiscal sponsor for private fundraising for the project.

-Clatsop County Commissioners approve FY 2020-21 Budget, with $250,000 designated in special projects fund to be used toward match for Arch Cape Forest FLP $1 million grant.
+Clatsop County Commissioners approve FY 2020-21 Budget, with $250,000 designated in special projects fund to be used toward match for Arch Cape Forest Forest Legacy Program $1 million grant.